 - Mr Jing Lu commented:

 - "Thanks very much to Virtuoso Legal for bringing me justice.
 This success is only kept me my job, but also my family.
 I spent everything I have in defending this case and finally received peace of mind.
-The legal team leader Philip is the best legal specialist and most honourable nice person.
-I am very lucky to meet Philip.
+The legal team are the best legal specialist and most honourable nice person.
+I am very lucky to meet them.
 It is no doubt his team is the best I can find and they also have lots of winning experience.
-No only professional, Philip and Elizabeth kindly care about my family and effects rather than making the money on the case.
+No only professional, Elizabeth kindly care about my family and effects rather than making the money on the case.
 Without their help, I do not know how to survive this case.
 For people like me, please take extra care on your contract.
 You may have different version of contracts.
 Employers may hide their tricky terms inside.
 If you suffer the situation as me, please find a solicitor.
 And this solicitor is the expert you can find in this area.
 If they can help me, I believe they can absolutely help you.
 Never give up your legal right and never be afraid of big companies.
 Eventually, the justice has been done.
 I can say no more to thank this country, the law and especially this legal team."